Burger Consulting Project: Heavy/Highway Contractor

 The equipment manager had gotten accustomed to a stand-alone equipment management package that included a hand-held bar code scanner.
 He used this scanner to control their parts inventory.
 While the software package the company had identified looked good in many other respects, it did not have any form of bar-code reader for inventory.

 The company selected a software product that was very functional and was dedicated to the heavy-highway industry sector.
 It had a scale ticket interface that allowed the company’s scale ticketing products (e.g. WEM and Cardinal) to send electronic files to the system at the end of the day.
-BCG also identified a company that sold bar code readers for $2,500 and had a simple program built that interfaced the scanner with the Inventory Equipment application.
+Burger Consulting Group also identified a company that sold bar code readers for $2,500 and had a simple program built that interfaced the scanner with the Inventory Equipment application.

 The company today is far more efficient in the business processes and the project managers have on-line access to their job cost information, which they did not have before.
 The equipment manager embraced the equipment solution because he did not feel like he was giving anything up.
 In fact, he gained some efficiency because the inventory was now integrated with the central system where before it was a manual posting from one system to the other.